 Halfway through the project, you may realize you want or need a bigger website.
-Your web designer may even be the one that suggests it.
+The person or company you work with may even be the one that suggests it.
 This is a common occurrence.

 10. What’s Your Pricing Model?

 However, it is necessary to get clarification on their pricing model during your web design consultation call.
 There are three main types of pricing models web designers use: hourly, value, and milestone.

 Hourly pricing is just what it sounds like.
-The web designer has an hourly rate and they’ll bill for however many hours it takes to complete your project.
+The web designer or agency has an hourly rate and they’ll bill for however many hours it takes to complete your project.
 They’ll generally use a time tracking app to keep everything transparent.

 Value pricing works out as a flat rate for the entire project.
 Instead of charging you hourly, they charge you a set price for the value they are bringing to your business by creating a website for it.

 There’s no right or wrong way.
 Some web designers even employ a mix of all three.
 Either way, make sure you get the details during the web design consultation.

 Grow Your Business With a Free Website Design Consultation